 When to Hire a Chimney Sweep

-While you can clean your chimney with cleaning logs, you should hire a chimney sweep once a year.
+While you can clean your flue with these logs, you should hire a chimney sweep once a year.
 The chimney sweep can inspect the entire chimney, and they can get rid of any creosote or soot in the duct and at the bottom.

 A professional can also clean out the flue, damper and other chimney parts.
 Chimney cleaning logs can help loosen the soot, but a chimney sweep can ensure your chimney is free of that build-up.